 When the stress remains, your body has difficulty resisting the stressor.
 By this stage, your body becomes exhausted and many bodily functions can become impaired.
 Someone who experiences daily conflict at work or home, for example, might eventually develop high blood pressure, get sick, experience sleep problems or feel fatigued.

 While we can’t eliminate stress completely from our lives, we can better manage stress.
 This will lead to improved physical, emotional, and cognitive health.
 Meeting with a therapist can help you identify what specifically causes your stress and how to better manage stress in your life.

 Dr. Mazzei takes a comprehensive and holistic approach to manage stress.
 The goal of counseling is to help individuals identify the causes of their stress, to develop the necessary skills to cope with stress and foster positive life changes.
 Relaxation training, mindfulness, thought changing, biofeedback,neurofeedback, and hypnosis are just some of the techniques that have been found to reduce stress.
 Working with a stress management specialist, Dr. Mazzei can facilitate appropriate changes in thinking, emotions, behavior, and relationships, all of which can help alleviate your stress.

 The best place to start is by speaking to our staff, who can discuss stress management treatment, answer any questions about the process, and schedule a confidential appointment with Dr. Mazzei.
 If you have any questions or would like to schedule an initial consultation, please call or contact us today.

 Connect with us

 Evolutions Behavioral Health Services is located at 3377 S. Price Rd.
 Suite 2104, Chandler, AZ.
-Additionally, Dr. Mazzei offers teletherapy for online stress management counseling.
+Additionally, Dr. Mazzei offers teletherapy for online stress management counseling for residents of Arizona, Illinois, Tennessee, and from PSYPACT states.
 You can reach us at (480) 448-6755.